jarviscanada/jarvis_data_eng_AnthonyInthavong/core_java/grep/README.md

 # Introduction
 A simple `grep` application built using Java 1.8.
-The app searches for a regex text pattern recursively in a given directory, and output matched lines to files.
+The app searches for a regex text pattern recursively in a given directory and outputs the matched lines to files.
 The app takes in three arguments

 ```
 USAGE: java -cp grep.jar {regex} {rootPath} {outFile}